ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/28_Graph-DFS/README.md

 	// Return the minimum discovery order of the vertex, which it can be reached
 	// by a back edge or cross edge in a subtree of the root, here.
-	// (ignore the vertexes already grouped by SCC.) int scc(int here) { // DFS
+	// (ignore the vertices already grouped by SCC.) int scc(int here) { // DFS
 		int ret = discovered[here]  = vertexCounter++;
 		st.push(here);